meken/sql-partitioned-tables/README.md

 ![databases](https://github.com/meken/sql-partitioned-tables/workflows/databases/badge.svg)
 ![blobs](https://github.com/meken/sql-partitioned-tables/workflows/blobs/badge.svg)

 > This branch illustrates how to move data from one (hot) database to another (warm) one.
-If you prefer offloading data to a blob store, check the _blob_archive_ branch.
+If you prefer offloading data to a blob store, check the [blob-archive](https://github.com/meken/sql-partitioned-tables/tree/blob-archive) branch.

 # Partitioned tables with a sliding window